queenleoa/map-of-the-soul/README.md

 ### 🎨 Overview

 Map of the Soul is a revolutionary multi-agent system that transforms how we understand relationships between creative works.
-When text artwork is uploaded to Arweave, it spawns an autonomous AI agent that analyzes itself, discovers its literary family through peer-to-peer communication, and contributes to an ever-evolving map of creative connections.
+When text artwork is uploaded to Arweave, it spawns an autonomous AI agent that analyzes itself, discovers its literary family through peer-to-peer communication, and contributes to an ever-evolving map of creative connections. **The project demonstrates a step towards the big-vision of creating a new internet with intelligent and autonomously self-organising data.**

-Unlike traditional content analysis that relies on centralized categorization, Map of the Soul allows artworks to self-organize into organic networks of meaning, creating what we call a "literary democracy" where each piece actively participates in defining its place in the cultural landscape.
+Unlike traditional content analysis that relies on centralized categorization, Map of the Soul allows artworks to self-organize into organic networks of meaning, creating what we could call a "creative democracy" where each piece actively participates in defining its place in the cultural landscape.

 ### 🌟 Key Features

--   **Autonomous Art Agents**: Each artwork spawns its own AO process with AI capabilities
+-   **Autonomous Art Agents**: Each artwork uploaded to arweave spawns its own AO process with AI capabilities
--   **Peer-to-Peer Discovery**: Agents find relationships without centralized sorting
+-   **Peer-to-Peer Discovery**: Agents find relationships without centralized sorting.
 -   **Dual Mapping Modes**:
-    -   **Scholar Map**: Analyzes content, themes, and literary techniques
+    -   **Scholar Map**: mapping based on content: Analyzes content, themes, and literary techniques
-    -   **Mystic Map**: Explores the author's voice, soul essence, and purpose (coming soon)
+    -   **Mystic Map**: mapping based on creator persona: Explores the author's voice, soul essence, and purpose (coming soon)
 -   **Verifiable AI Analysis**: Using APUS Network's on-chain inference
 -   **Permanent Storage**: All artworks and relationships stored on Arweave
 -   **Interactive Visualization**: Clickable relationship lines with detailed comparisons